oswald3141/HDL-Stuff/README.md

 # HDL-Stuff

 ## Description
 The repository contains some picies of simple HDL code which can be useful in various projects.

 ## Licensing
 The code is distributed under The MIT License.
-See LICENSE.md for details.
+See LICENSE for the complete license text.